 An officer will walk through your home or business and make suggestions on how to better secure your home or business.
 For business inspections, please contact Officer Wayson Juarez at (559) 675-4291.

 Each week our officers read to local elementary school children.
 We want to encourage kids to read and give them an opportunity to interact with officers in a positive environment.
 We also take the opportunity to give safety tips and answer questions from the children.
 Any schools interested in joining the program are encouraged to call 675-4205.

 Madera’s Crime prevention attends many activities throughout Madera.
 To list a few, Crime Prevention attends job fairs that are held by our local schools.
 We assist in the local Farmers market.
 Walk safe programs put on at Martin Luther King middle school.
 Many of the ribbon cuttings of new businesses opening in Madera.
-Annual events such as the parades, Jesse Owens Games, Fourth of July events, K-9 demonstrations (these is a very popular one with our elementary schools), in addition to many more.
-If you have an event that you would like us to attend, contact Sgt.
-Williams at (vog.a1601187690redam1601187690@smai1601187690lliwr1601187690)
+Annual events such as the parades, Jesse Owens Games, Fourth of July events, K-9 demonstrations (these are very popular with our elementary schools), in addition to many more.
+If you have an event that you would like us to attend, contact the Madera Police Department at email@example.com.